testcontainers/testcontainers-site/content/_index.md

     small_title: Get started
     title: Supported Languages
     description: |
-      There are implementations of Testcontainers in all of your favorite languages.
+      There are implementations of Testcontainers<sup>®</sup> in all of your favorite languages.
 Click through to read their specific documentation.
   - partial: company-logos
     small_title: Industry standard
     title: Companies using Testcontainers